DSR-RHIT/me447-visualizing-data/cm/cm207-graph-line-graph.md

 }
 ```

-If you open the text file, you see that missing data are encoded using
+If you open the text file, you see that dates are recorded as decimal
+dates; missing data are encoded -99.99; -1 indicates no data for \#days.
--99.99 and the column names are
+Columns names are show
-    shown.
+    too.

     # CO2 expressed as a mole fraction in dry air, micromol/mol, abbreviated as ppm
     #